sarahshi/mineralML/README.md

 pip install mineralML --upgrade
 ```

 Mac/Linux installation will be straightforward.
-Windows installations will require the additional setup of WSL
+Windows installations will require the additional setup of WSL.